 - Outside plant engineers (OSPs) are responsible for connecting various telecommunication distribution points with central distribution points.
 For example, OSPs may be in charge of installing cable lines from a distribution center to various points around a service area.

 Telecommunications engineers are most commonly hired to work for telecom utility providers, such as cable providers, mobile phone providers, satellite TV providers, and landline phone companies.
 However, they may also work for engineering companies, federal, state, and local governments, or individual businesses or corporations.

-Can I Become a Telecommunications Engineer?
+How To Become a Telecommunications Engineer

 Telecommunications Engineer Salary Data